veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-external_internal.md

 ## Overview

-Perception actively integrates new sensory information with internal predictions based on prior experiences.
-Our research explores how the brain dynamically shifts between two perceptual modes: an **external mode** (focused on immediate sensory input) and an **internal mode** (guided by past experiences).
-These shifts are key to understanding psychotic disorders such as schizophrenia.
+Perception actively integrates new sensory information with knowledge extracted from prior experiences.
+Our research explores how the brain adjust the balance between getting new information and knowledge.
+We found that, in perception and planning, people alternate between two modes: an **external mode**, where perception and cognitin are driven by external sensory information, and an **internal mode**, where perception and cognition are guided by prior knowledge.
+Our results suggest that psychotic experiences, like hallucinations and delusions, may be related to an imbalance between external and internal modes.

----

 ## Key Findings

-### 1. Internal vs External Modes
+### Internal vs External Modes

 Using large-scale behavioral data, we demonstrated systematic fluctuations in perception between an external mode (high accuracy, minimal reliance on previous experiences) and an internal mode (strongly biased by perceptual history)[^1].
-These fluctuations optimize perception, balancing novelty detection and stability.
+These fluctuations balanced novelty detection and stability.

-### 2. Predictive Templates & Hallucinations
+### Predictive Templates & Hallucinations

 False perceptions ("false alarms") arise from internal predictions ("predictive templates"), especially during internal mode[^2].
 Computational modeling (HMM-GLM) revealed these templates fluctuate dynamically and linked them to the mechanisms underlying hallucinations.

-### 3. NMDAR Dysfunction & Psychosis
+### NMDAR Dysfunction & Psychosis

 We showed that pharmacologically-induced NMDAR hypofunction (using S-ketamine) prolongs external mode dominance, causing erratic perceptual inferences.
 This mirrors key aspects of perceptual disruptions seen in schizophrenia and offers a mechanistic explanation for episodic psychotic symptoms[^3].

----

-## Synthesis

-Dynamic interplay between external and internal perceptual modes significantly influences psychosis.
-Over-reliance on external sensory input can produce unstable perceptions, leading to maladaptive internal predictions.
-When perception shifts to internal mode, these maladaptive predictions dominate perception and cognition, triggering hallucinations and delusions.

----

 ## Methods